 - Academic performance in matriculation/high school, where applicable

-Select from the list below to see the specific admissions requirements and process that applies to you.
+Select from the list below to see the specific admissions requirements that apply to you:

-- Program prerequisites must be met at either the senior high school or university level.
+- Program prerequisites such as Calculus (if applicable) must be met at either the senior high school or university level.